Latin America Vacations

 Havana, Cuba HAV

-Fly into Santa Clara’s Abel Santamaria International Airport where your guide and driver will be awaiting your arrival.
-Upon collecting luggage and gathering our small group together, you’ll be whisked off to a nearby paladar (privately owned restaurant) for a light lunch and to get acquainted before transferring two hours to Trinidad.
+Fly into Havana’s Jose Marti International Airport, arriving before 1:00 PM EST, where your guide and driver will meet you.
+Upon collecting luggage and gathering our small group together, you’ll be whisked off to a nearby paladar (privately-owned restaurant) for a light lunch and to get acquainted before transferring four hours to Trinidad.
 Upon arrival, check into your accommodations and spend ample time unwinding, relaxing, and refreshing before dinner.
 Dinner tonight is at our B&B where the food quality is outstanding.
-The intimate environment of La Casona will allow everyone to get to know one another, review the itinerary ahead with your guide, and to ask any burning questions you may have about Cuba.
+The intimate environment of La Casona will allow everyone to get to know one another, review the itinerary ahead with your guide, and to ask any burning questions you may have about Cuba

 About La Casona B&B